Get

 Image Credit: Rimmer Aerial Media, Shutterstock

 Another small breed combination you might see is the Chihuahua Yorkshire Terrier mix.
-Both of these dogs are pretty similar in size, but if you find a mix of the two, you can expect a pretty feisty and sassy dog.
+Both of these dogs are pretty similar in size, but if you find a mix of the two, you can often expect a pretty feisty and sassy dog.

 However, Chihuahuas tend to be a little wary of strangers, while Yorkies can be quite friendly and fearless.
 So, the personality you get could really be anything.
 You can also get a variety of color options.
 But, these dogs will rarely exceed 10–15 pounds.